itisNathaniel/nexu/modules_v3/googlemap/googlemap_readme.txt

-﻿README file for the Google Maps™ module for webtrees
+﻿README file for the Google Maps™ module for nexu

 The files in this archive should be extracted into your modules folder.